ankeetmaini/blog/posts/recreating-google-thanos-snap-animation.md

 }
 ```

-- first, make the orginal element's opacity 0 - to get it out of the way
+- first, make the original element's opacity 0 - to get it out of the way
 - then slide the clones

 ```js